Tenure-track Investigator, Radiation Epidemiology Branch

 The Radiation Epidemiology Branch (REB), Division of Cancer Epidemiology and Genetics (DCEG), National Cancer Institute (NCI), National Institutes of Health (NIH), Department of Health and Human Services (DHHS), is recruiting a tenure-track investigator to develop an independent research program focused on the risk of new malignancies developing in cancer survivors.

-REB conducts a broad-based research program with a three-fold research mission: to characterize and quantify the carcinogenic effects of radiation; to improve our understanding of molecular mechanisms of radiation carcinogenesis; and to address issues of public concern about radiation exposure.
-One focus of the program is quantifying risks among cancer survivors for developing new malignancies, with particular emphasis on cancer risks following therapeutic medical radiation exposures.
-Investigations conducted by REB include both pediatric and adult cancer survivors and involve interdisciplinary approaches to assessing subsequent malignancy risk.
-Particular areas of interest include quantification of the magnitude and shape of the radiation dose-response relation following specific types of radiotherapy exposures and investigation of potential modifiers of radiation-related risks, including systemic therapies, genetic susceptibility, other patient-related factors, and other cancer risk factors.
-REB studies are a major source of data used to assess risks and benefits of current cancer treatment approaches and to guide the development of long-term clinical follow-up guidelines for cancer survivors.
+DCEG is the world’s most comprehensive cancer epidemiology research group.
+Its distinguished epidemiologists, geneticists, and biostatisticians conduct population and multidisciplinary research to discover the genetic and environmental determinants of cancer and new approaches to cancer prevention.
+Within DCEG, REB conducts a broad-based research program with a three-fold research mission: to characterize and quantify the carcinogenic effects of radiation; to improve our understanding of molecular mechanisms of radiation carcinogenesis; and to address issues of public concern about radiation exposure.
+One focus of the program is quantifying risks among cancer survivors for developing new malignancies, with an emphasis on cancer risks following therapeutic medical radiation exposures.
+Investigations conducted by REB include both pediatric and adult cancer survivors and involve interdisciplinary approaches to assessing subsequent malignancy risk REB studies are a major source of data used to assess risks and benefits of current cancer treatment approaches and to guide the development of long-term clinical follow-up guidelines for cancer survivors.
 Find more information on REB.

-Interested individuals must send a complete application to Ms. Bessie Sinclair at firstname.lastname@example.org.
+Interested individuals must send a complete application to Ms. Bessie Sinclair.
 The application should include a cover letter, curriculum vitae, summary of experience and research accomplishments, succinct statement of research interests (approximately 3 pages), and copies of up to five publications or reprints.
 Please include in your curriculum vitae, a description of mentoring and outreach activities in which you have been involved, especially those involving women and persons from racial/ethnic, or other groups that are underrepresented in biomedical research.
-Additionally, three letters of reference are required to be sent directly from the individual writing the letter to the email address listed above, including at least one reference from a collaborator in cancer research, survivorship, or radiation research studies in related disciplines.
-Any questions also can be directed to the email address above.
+Additionally, three letters of reference are required to be sent directly from the individual writing the letter to the email address listed above.
+Any questions can be directed to the email address above.

 DHHS, NIH, and NCI are Equal Opportunity Employers